microsoft/promptflow-rag-project-template/README.md

-# copilot rag samples
+# Promptflow rag samples

 This repo is a collection of samples on using promptflow and azure ai for development and evaluation of rag applications.
 To run each sample go the specific folder.

-In this case, let me walk you through the financial_transcript sample.
-Please go to the folder and follow the instructions for running a rag app locally and performing evaluations.
+### Prerequisites
+Before you begin, ensure that you have the following installed on your machine:

+Python 3.9 or later,  VSCode, PromptFlow for VSCode extension

+## Example walkthrough: RAG on financial transcripts sample

+### Steps

-a. steps to run rag app locally:
+a. steps to run rag app locally in your vscode:

+1) Set up your dev environment:
-1) Follow prompt flow documentation to set up your promptflow python env: https://microsoft.github.io/promptflow/how-to-guides/quick-start.html
+a) Follow prompt flow documentation to set up your promptflow python env: https://microsoft.github.io/promptflow/how-to-guides/quick-start.html Preferably, use the environment.yaml file at the root directory to install all the dependancies needed to run the samples.

 2) Create connections for ACS, AOAI, etc by running python code in connections directory.
+For this step you will need to have all your keys in a '.env' file in the connections folder.
 3) Go to rag-copilot directory, open flow.dag.yaml, then choose the connections that you have created.
 Build locally to deploy the app and interact with the bot in your local environment.
-Note: the assumption is that the search index has previously been created.
+Note: the assumption is that the search index has previously been created. if not, you may go through the notebooks in the preprocessing folder to create a search index.

 b.
-Steps for batch evaluation:
+Steps for batch evaluation in vscode:

 1) Go to rag-copilot directory, open flow.dag.yaml
 2) Click batch run